birkoss/ukulele/readme.md

 - Add multiple finger positions for the same chords
   - Test that every options is available in the quiz

-- When we click on a link from the favorite, we should use an anchor #index, to get to the correct chord

-- When a fret > 10, the finger is too close (like the 3rd B major)

 - Db Major contain a 5 frets chords, should allow that